rutgerbrf/gitolfs3/README.md

 expect that you will basically have to 'make it your own'.
 If you have a burning question or find a security vulnerability, feel free to email me.
 I'm sure you'll manage to find my email address somewhere.

+Missing features that I might implement at some point when I care enough:

+- No namespacing on S3.
+(This would mean that having the same big file in two repositories would mean it is only stored on S3 once.)
+- Any kind of file deletion/garbage collection.
+If you ever have the need, you need to do this manually right now.
+- Resuming downloads.